mikegagnon/linked-lists/README.md

 A "linked list" is a data structure that stores a list of values.

-It's kind of like an array, except list operations have different performance characteristics compared to arrays.
+Linked lists are like arrays, except they have different performance characteristics.

 ## Prerequisites